Touch to Pair: Secure and Usable IoT Pairing without Information Loss: : Pairing with Information Loss

 \subsection{Pairing Protocol}

-Table~\ref{tab:protocol_chart} shows our protocol, which consists of four phases.
-(1) \emph{Initialization}.
-Nearly all commercial off-the-shelf devices feature a built-in method to initiate the pairing process, such as long-pressing a button.
+Table~\ref{tab:protocol_chart} presents our protocol, which consists of four phases: (1) \emph{Initialization}.
+Most commercial off-the-shelf devices include a built-in method to initiate pairing, such as long-pressing a button.
 (2) \emph{Extracting Evidence}.
-As the user performs pairing operations on the IoT device while wearing/holding the helper device, each side independently extracts evidence.
-During this phase, \textbf{\emph{self-checking}} is enforced: if no pauses are detected, the pairing aborts and the helper reminds the user to add one or more pauses.
-As explained in Section~\ref{subsec:security}, pauses are crucial for defeating trained mimicry attacks.
+As the user performs pairing operations on the IoT device while wearing or holding the helper device, both sides independently extract evidence.
+During this phase, \emph{self-checking} is enforced: if no pauses are detected, the pairing aborts and the helper prompts the user to introduce one or more pauses.
 (3) \emph{Fuzzy Commitment}.
-The two devices use the evidence to communicate a ``password''.
+The two devices use the evidence to transmit a ``password''.
 (4) \emph{Password-Authenticated Key Exchange} (PAKE).
-The devices leverage the ``password'' to agree on a key.
-Below, we elaborate Phases (3) and (4).
+The devices use the ``password'' to derive a shared key.
+Below, we elaborate on Phases (3) and (4).